Standards & ATEX certification

 Regulatory marking

-In addition, a specific marking is used to identify the equipment and its features.
+What's more, specific markings identify the equipment and its characteristics.

 ATEX marking